emilkje/dotvim/README.md

 If the plugin you are trying to install is not versioned with git, you can simply copy the plugin parent directory into the ~/.vim/bundle directory.
 Eg: ~/.vim/bundle/MyCoolPlugin/plugin/MyCoolPlugin.vim

+I recommend installing the new plugins as git modules if available, as this will make the update process a lot easier.
+Se "Updating plugins".

 ##Updating plugins

 Since we installed the plugins as git submodules, the update process is really simple: